Where to buy books in Croatia – Bookstores, fairs, and festivals

-Mediteranski festival knjige (Mediterranean book festival) is usually held at the beginning of May, but in 2022, as well in September.
-They prepare a plethora of literary happenings including book promotions, meeting authors, and attending workshops.
+Mediteranski festival knjige (Mediterranean book festival) has a plethora of literary happenings, including book promotions, meeting authors, and attending workshops.
 It is an excellent opportunity for passionate readers to buy desired books at promotional prices.

 Location: ŠC Gripe, Osječka 11, 21 000 Split – view map